On 6 June 1944, more than 156,000 Allied troops landed on the shores of Normandy, in Nazi-occupied France.

-Op Neptune, which continued until Allied forces crossed the River Seine on 19 August 1944, was part of the broader operation put in place to liberate German-occupied France.
+Op Neptune, which continued until Allied forces crossed the River Seine on 19 August 1944, was part of the broader operation put in place to liberate German-occupied Europe.

-The broader operation was codenamed 'Operation Overlord' and its success laid the foundations of the Allied victory in the Second World War.
+The wider mission was codenamed 'Operation Overlord' and its success laid the foundations of the Allied victory in the Second World War.

 What happened on D-Day?

 At 6:30 in the morning (known as H-Hour) on D-Day, American, British and Canadian troops started landing along a 50-mile stretch of coast in Normandy after crossing the English Channel.

 The Normandy landings took place on five beaches: Utah, Omaha, Gold, Sword and Juno.

 British and Canadian forces faced relatively light German opposition as they captured Gold, Juno and Sword beaches.

 Similarly, US troops encountered and overcame light opposition on Utah beach.

 However, most of the casualties happened on Omaha beach, where American forces faced heavy combat and resistance and it is estimated that some 2,000 US troops perished.

 Despite the German resistance, within less than a week Allied troops had officially conquered and secured the beaches.